1. Make a sorter with ping pong balls and a yogurt container.

 6. Make a sorter from tissue box and pasta.

 Tissue boxes are perfect for sorting activities because it’s easy to get things out of them through the tissue feeder.
 Draw a face on it, and make an opening in the mouth area and you got a pet to feed.
-We feed pets with pasta or pom poms.
+We feed pets with pasta.
+If your toddler is putting everything in the mouth, you can substitute raw pasta with blueberries or Cheerios – that way everyone gets to eat.

 7. Play with colored rice.